West Brom's Thomas putting himself in frame for Stoke clash

+West Bromwich Albion winger Jerome Thomas hopes to have done enough for a first team place against Stoke on Sunday.
 Thomas made his first appearance of the season following a hip injury in Tuesday night's 4-1 Carling Cup success at Bournemouth and opened the scoring after just seven minutes.

 "I feel ready, especially with an extra day's training this week with the game being on Sunday," the 28 year old told the Express and Star.